realstyla23/BattlegroundMaster/README.md

 - Initial Wintergrasp auto-queue implementation with polling.
 - Added debug logging and GUI enhancements.

+### Version 1.3 (Previous Release)
+- Settings Panel Fix and GUI Improvements

+### Version 1.2 (Previous Release)
+- added Settings Panel some minor fixes

+### Version 1.1 (Previous Release)
+- added GUI and stat tracking

+### Version 1.0 (Previous Release)
+- initial release only had Auto-Queue for BGs. no GUI only commands.
+Winergrasp was not reliable

 ## Known Issues
 - No known issues in v1.5.
 Report any bugs via GitHub Issues.